andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

     - Abstract away hardware, potentially preventing you from performing specific tasks.
     - May suffer from poor documentation or maintenance.
     - Can cause unexpected behavior and make debugging difficult.
-2. **REST libraries:**
+2. **(Thicc) REST libraries:**
     - Abstract away the API, potentially preventing you from performing specific tasks.
     - May suffer from poor maintenance for your chosen language.

-However, REST libraries and HALs can be useful when they serve as a thin wrapper around the API or hardware and maintain a one-to-one relationship with them.
-This allows for greater flexibility and control for developers.
+REST APIs which are instead one-to-one mappings of the APIs endpoints can be considered "thin" REST libraries and do not suffer from the same limitations as thick REST libraries.
+Generally, the one-to-one mapping of the HAL is instead considered a "Peripheral Access Crate" (PAC).

 ## The Power of Peripheral Access Crates (PACs)